REPEATER ETTIQUETTE & OPERATING PROCEDURES

 important.

-considered to be someone who uses a system on an infrequent basis.
-The term
+guest is considered to be someone who uses a system on an infrequent basis.
+The

-guest has its limits however….
-If your mother in law asked you if she could
+term guest has its limits however….
+If your mother in law asked you if she

-stay at your house for a while, and proceeded to stay for several months, at
+could stay at your house for a while, and proceeded to stay for several months,

 to the use of a repeater!